 Why passengers fall overboard is difficult to conclude.
 Sometimes suicide is believed to be the reason.
 Other times, foul play can be involved.
 Often times, the over-serving of alcohol is a contributing factor, as it is in many cruise ship sexual assault cases.
 At this point, holding the cruise ship company civilly liable for missing passengers has been the main avenue of providing the industry with the incentive to implement safe policies and procedures on their ships.

-If you or a loved one was injured in a cruise ship accident, contact our maritime injury lawyers for a free consultation at (866) 627-3676.
+If you or a loved one was injured in a cruise ship accident or suffered a head injury or broken bones after falling overboard, contact our lawyers for broken bones on a cruise ship for a free consultation at (305) 374-0565.